iamazadi/Porta.jl/docs/src/multivariablecalculus.md

 ``5 (x - 3) + 2 (y + 2) + 3 (z - 1) = 0``.

-In addition to finding the equation of plane, another application of the gradient is to find the equation of the *tangent plane* of the surface of a multivariable function ``f``, at a point on the surface.
+In addition to finding the equation of the plane, another application of the gradient is to find the equation of the *tangent plane* of the surface of a multivariable function ``f``, at a point on the surface.

 ![15](./assets/multivariablecalculus/15.jpg)